Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Introduction

 \section{Introduction}

 The AdS/CFT correspondence plays a central role in modern theoretical physics.
-This conjecture states that a weakly coupled gravitational theory in a $d+1$ dimensional Anti-de Sitter (AdS) space is equivalent to a strongly coupled $d$ dimensional conformal field theory (CFT) on its conformally flat boundary \cite{Maldacena:1997re} .
-It provides a testable realization for the holographic principle \cite{tHooft:1993dmi,Susskind:1994vu} , proposed to explain the black hole entropy puzzle.
-Although the AdS/CFT correspondence has not yet been rigorously proved, it is justified by a lot of evidences in the last two decades.
+This conjecture states that a weakly coupled gravitational theory in a $d+1$ dimensional Anti-de Sitter (AdS) space is equivalent to a strongly coupled $d$ dimensional conformal field theory (CFT) on its conformally flat boundary \cite{Maldacena:1997re}.
+It provides a testable realization of the holographic principle \cite{tHooft:1993dmi,Susskind:1994vu}.

 Quantum entanglement is a manifestation of the non-local property of quantum mechanics.
-It is one of the most distinct features of quantum systems and measures the correlation between subsystems.
 For the simplest configuration, a quantum system is divided into two parts: $A$ and $B$.
 The Hilbert space is thus decomposed into $\mathcal{H}=\mathcal{H}_{A}\otimes\mathcal{H}_{B}$.
-The entanglement entropy of the region $A$ is defined as the von Neumann entropy, $S_{A}=-\mathrm{Tr}\left(\rho_{A}\ln\rho_{A}\right)$, where $\rho_{A}$ is the reduced density matrix of region $A$: $\rho_{A}=\mathrm{Tr}_{\mathcal{H}_{B}}\rho$.
-It is obvious that $S_{A}=S_{B}$.
-One of the most successful supports of the AdS/CFT correspondence is the Ryu and Takayanagi (RT) formula, which asserts the equality of the entanglement entropy (EE) of the boundary CFT and the accordingly defined minimal surface area in the bulk AdS \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt}.
-In their work, the geodesic length (minimal surface area) in AdS$_{3}$ is calculated and found in agreement with the EE of CFT$_{2}$.
-This identification is then verified extensively by follow-ups, referring to a recent review \cite{Rangamani:2016dms} and references therein.
-Since the gravity side is purely classical, RT formula is a leading order relation and receives quantum corrections in higher orders.
+The entanglement entropy of region $A$ is defined as the von Neumann entropy, $S_{A}=-\mathrm{Tr}\left(\rho_{A}\ln\rho_{A}\right)$, where $\rho_{A}$ is the reduced density matrix of region $A$: $\rho_{A}=\mathrm{Tr}_{\mathcal{H}_{B}}\rho$.
+It is evident that $S_{A}=S_{B}$ for this pure state.
+One of the most successful supports of the AdS/CFT correspondence is the Ryu-Takayanagi (RT) formula, which asserts the equality of the entanglement entropy (EE) of the boundary CFT and the accordingly defined minimal surface area in the bulk AdS \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt}.
+In their work, the geodesic length (minimal surface area) in AdS$_{3}$ is calculated and found to agree with the EE of CFT$_{2}$.
+This identification has been extensively verified by subsequent studies, as summarized in a review \cite{Rangamani:2016dms} and references therein.